tsupplis/zxccp/zxccp.md

 **Technical**

-   zxcc emulates a subset of CP/M 3; hopefully enough to run the Hi-Tech C compiler.
+   zxccp emulates a subset of CP/M 3; hopefully enough to run the Hi-Tech C compiler.
 It can be used as a limited general-purpose CP/M 3 emulator provided the emulated program only uses a restricted subset of system calls.

-   zxcc behaves like the emulator com, allowing CP/M programs to be used transparently from a UNIX prompt.
+   zxccp behaves like the emulator com, allowing CP/M programs to be used transparently from a UNIX prompt.
 However com:
      * Emulates all of CP/M 2, rather than a subset of CP/M 3;
      * Is designed for general use, not tailored to Hi-Tech C;